 Please see the latest news section for information about our upcoming engagement activities.

-Our second virtual engagement event was open between December 2020 – February 2021.
-You can still visit the room to find out more about Sims Resource Renewal and what we are proposing at Campbellfield, and register below to be notified of the next virtual engagement event.”
+Our third virtual engagement event is now live and will be open until 23 July 2021.
+Visit the room to find out more about Sims Resource Renewal and what we are proposing at Campbellfield, and register below to be notified of the next virtual engagement event.”

 This room takes the experience of visiting a face-to-face community session and provides information and feedback opportunities virtually.
-We have adapted our approach to address the current COVID-19 restrictions but look forward to having face-to-face sessions once restrictions are eased.
+We have adapted our approach to address the current COVID-19 restrictions but look forward to having face-to-face sessions in the future.

 Sims must undergo robust environmental and planning assessment processes for the proposed resource renewal facility.